rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

     - 14 Daily backps
     - 8 Weekly backups

-This means you can go 2 months back in time with weekly increments, or 2 weeks with daily.
+This means you can go 2 months back in time with weekly increments, or 2 weeks with daily increments.

 Bucket backups
 ^^^^^^^^^^^^^^